yzhaiustc/Optimizing-SGEMM-on-NVIDIA-Turing-GPUs/README.md

 "HPC is all about reducing data movement".
 Optimizing GEMM on GPU and CPU platforms share the same idea: to hide the memory latency with massive parallelism, cache-/register-level data re-use, and manual prefetching.
 On CPUs, both instruction-level and data-level parallelisms are exploited as well as delicate prefetching schemes are designed to hide the memory latency.
 Meanwhile, we partition the input matrices and pack them before computing to ensure a "smooth and low-latancy" computing kernel.
 The prefetching for matrix ```C``` is especially critical to the CPU GEMM performance.

 On GPUs, we also need to take advantage of the low-latency "cache" --- shared memory.
-There are rich opportunities on GPUs for us to exploit cache-level data re-use.
+There are rich opportunities on GPUs for us to exploit data re-use on both shared memory level and register level.
 More details could be found in the official document of [CUTLASS](https://github.com/NVIDIA/cutlass/blob/master/media/docs/efficient_gemm.md).

 All questions are encouraged to sent to [yujiazhai94@gmail.com](mailto:yujiazhai94@gmail.com).